squeaky-pl/pystacia/doc/source/misc.rst

 -----------------------

 Pystacia to work requires :term:`ImageMagick` shared libraries.
 Specifically :term:`MagickWand` DLL.
-Pystacia by default does install prebuilt binaries.
+Pystacia by default does install pre-built binaries.
 Sometimes you may want to compile :term:`ImageMagick` yourself and not use packaged one.
 You can set environment variable ``PYSTACIA_SKIP_BINARIES`` to non-false value while performing installation to skip copying of DLLs.